Anacampsis fragariella

-Anacampsis fragariella is a moth of the family Gelechiidae.
-It was described by August Busck in 1904.
+Anacampsis fragariella is a species of moth in the family Gelechiidae.
+It was first described by August Busck in 1904.
 It is found in North America, where it has been recorded from Illinois, Indiana, Massachusetts, Michigan and Washington.

+Description

 The wingspan is about 16 mm.
 The forewings are light whitish brown, the colour somewhat deeper toward the tip than at the base.
 There is a broad, ill-defined darker, mahogany-brown fascia at the apical third.
 The hindwings are dark fuscous.

 The larvae feed on Fragaria species.